Biswajitpa/Dentalcare-AI-2.0/README.md

 - 📊 Manage clinic schedules using a structured CSV-based appointment database
 - 💬 Interact naturally with AI agents without navigating complex forms

-- The system leverages a multi-agent architecture powered by LangGraph and Grok-4 (xAI), where specialized agents collaborate to handle appointment booking, schedule management, availability checks, cancellations, and patient support.
+The system leverages a multi-agent architecture powered by LangGraph and Grok-4 (xAI), where specialized agents collaborate to handle appointment booking, schedule management, availability checks, cancellations, and patient support.
 By combining conversational AI with automated scheduling logic, the platform reduces administrative workload, improves appointment accuracy, and delivers a seamless digital experience for both patients and dental clinic staff.

 The system uses a supervisor agent that intelligently routes user requests to the appropriate specialized agent based on the detected intent, making it an excellent educational example of multi-agent AI systems.

 ## Architecture

 ### Multi-Agent Design

-The system follows a supervisor pattern where a central coordinator analyzes user messages and routes them to the most appropriate specialized agent:
+The system follows a supervisor pattern, where a central coordinator analyzes user messages and routes them to the most appropriate specialized agent:

 ```
                     ┌──────────────┐